dehadeaaryan/data-mining-visualization-gp/README.md

 ## Project Overview
 This project involves selecting a real-life dataset and analyzing it using three different machine learning models.
 Our aim is to compare model performances through quantitative metrics, visualizations, and detailed code walkthroughs.

+## Problem Statement
+Predict the finishing position of a driver in a race using historical performance and race data.
+The model will use features like starting position, qualifying performance, driver age, number of laps, race year, and round number as inputs.
+Random Forest Regression is chosen because it can effectively capture nonlinear relationships and interactions among variables, thereby providing robust predictions and insight into which factors most influence the finishing position.

 ## Project Components

 ### Part I: Check-Up